 An AA “Intergroup Office” or “Central Office” is, as the name suggests, traditionally an office (a physical site), centrally located, supported, and staffed by members of AA groups within a specific geographic area.

-The geographic area covered by the Capital District Central Office “CDCO” includes Albany, Troy/Cohoes, Schenectady plus Columbia and Rensselaer Counties.
+The geographic area covered by the Capital District Central Office “CDCO” includes Albany, Schenectady, Rensselaer, Columbia, Essex, Hamilton, Saratoga, Warren, and Washington counties.

 Just as an AA group is a partnership of individuals, a Central Office is a partnership of AA groups.
 Its primary purpose is that of the fellowship at large – to carry the AA message to the still suffering alcoholic, and its primary rationale is that the message can be more effectively and consistently delivered when the member groups share their experience, strength and hope in delivering the message.